nu-version-GmbH/nu-system/README.md

 # nu-system
 Software plattform based on Microsoft Asp.Net and MongoDB.
-(Release step by step)
+(Released step by step)